Bakaniko/OSGeoLive-doc/doc/quickstart/qgis_quickstart.rst

 What Next?
 ================================================================================

-Tutorials for more advanced features of QGIS are collected as `OSGeoLive QGIS tutorials`_.

 To learn more about QGIS, a good starting point is the `Documentation page`_ on the QGIS homepage and `A Gentle Introduction to GIS`_ eBook.

 The `QGIS User Guide`_ `[1]`_ is also included on the OSGeoLive disc.

-.. _`OSGeoLive QGIS tutorials`: ../../qgis/
 .. _`Documentation page`: http://docs.qgis.org/
 .. _`A Gentle Introduction to GIS`: http://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/
 .. _`QGIS User Guide`: http://docs.qgis.org/2.8/en/docs/user_manual/